lucioazzari/NoiseEstimationDenoisingDeblurring/README.md

-# Noise Estimation, Denoising, and Deblurring (NEDD)
+# Noise Estimation, Denoising, and Deblurring

 This software is a collection of algorithms for noise estimation, denoising, and deblurring developed by the Signal and Image Restoration group of the Tampere Univesrsity.
 It has been first developed to process the data described in the paper E. Mäntylä, T.Montonen, L. Azzari, S. Mattola, M. Hannula, M. Vihinen-Ranta, J. Hyttinen, M. Vippola, A. Foi, S. Nymark, T. O. Ihalainena, _Signal-resolved intensity-enhanced nanoscopy of nuclear lamina_.